assay-it/doc/docs/core/03-http-dsl.md

 ### Query Params

-It is possible to use inline query parameters:
+It is possible to use inline query parameters but it is not a type safe approach:
 ```go
 ø.GET("http://example.com/?tag=%s", "test")
 ```

-However, that method do not implement any type safeness.
-The library implement an arrow `ø.Params`.
+The SDK implement an arrow `ø.Params`.
 It takes a struct serializes it to string and appends query params.
 You are able to define proper types for your api:

 ```go
 type MyParam struct {